Learn English with BBC Podcasts

 triangle Discussion 논의 Questões de discussão Discusión

-4. How much should research focused on issues on Earth (for example climate change) be prioritised over space research?
+5. Should research focused on issues on Earth (for example climate change) be prioritised over space research?
+Is space research even important?
+If so, how?

 triangle Script 대본 Roteiro Texto